void-linux/void-packages/README.md

 to see all available targets/options and start building any available package in the `srcpkgs` directory.

+The `etc/defaults.conf` file contains the possible settings that can be overrided through `etc/conf` configuration file for the `xbps-src` utility.

 See [Manual](https://github.com/voidlinux/xbps-packages/blob/master/Manual.md)
 for documentation to create and learn about the source packages.